bluekitsune-sad/Web-Search-Crawler/README.md

 # Web Search Crawler

 Web Search Crawler is a versatile web crawling application with various functionalities, including page ranking, spell checking, and providing suggestions.
 It features an intuitive user interface built using Java Swing.
+This is filled with many DSA concepts as it contains for example sorting algorithms, trees, etc.

 ## Features